LordRafa/AndroidStudioOnDocker/README.md

-# AndroidStudioDocker
+# Android Studio On Docker
-Android Studio Docker, USB and KVM with no priviledge flag
+Android Studio on Docker.
+Supports USB and KVM with no priviledge flag

 ## Attributions